Steve Blake, Lakers Win Big Game Over Pacers in Indiana

 Despite an ankle sprain that was described as worse than the one he acquired in the 2000 playoffs, Kobe Bryant couldn’t resist suiting up for the Lakers road game against the Pacers Friday.

-[final games the Lakers have to play with Pau Gasol on the bench, a win against a playoff caliber team would be just what the doctor ordered before the long trip home.
+With this game solidifying the end of L.A.’s three game road trip, a war at the boards was to be expected.
+As Indiana is both a tall and aggressive team, Dwight Howard could easily expect some competition in the rebounding game on both ends of the floor.
+Also, as one of the final games the Lakers have to play with Pau Gasol on the bench, a win against a playoff caliber team would be just what the doctor ordered before the long trip home.

 Dwight Howard started off the game on a low note, grabbing not only two personal fouls but a technical as well early to send himself to the bench within five minutes.
 The Pacers were finding themselves in numerous uncontested offensive situations afterward, including Paul George being able to grab his own offensive rebound after a layup to push the home sides lead to 11.